Dowlib1/DigitalBoost/README.md

 ### 8.1 Security Best Practices

-- **Database**: Separate user, strong password, private subnet in production
+- Private subnets for web and DB servers
+- NAT Gateway for secure outbound traffic
+- Bastion Host for SSH (no direct EC2 access)
+- Principle of least privilege for SGs
+- RDS not publicly accessible
+- EFS only accessible to web servers
-- **Web Server**: Regular updates, secure file permissions, security headers
+- Regular updates, secure file permissions
-- **Network**: Restrictive security groups, SSH keys, HTTPS ready
+- Security headers in Apache config
+- HTTPS via ALB (add ACM/Let's Encrypt certificate as enhancement)

 ### 8.2 Monitoring and Maintenance